saibhreas/mern-lgoin-app/READme.md

 ## Description

-This file is two part.
+### This file is two part example my work.

-Part One:  Readme chronicles the progression through the Udemy course.
-The Git repo is open to look at history.
+#### Part One:  **READme.md** chronicles the progression through the Udemy course
+>  MERN Auth: Full-Stack MERN App Mastery by Dr. Sahand Ghavidel Web Developer

-This is published as a demonstration of basic:
+This READme.MD is published as a demonstration of basic:

-Part Two **READme.md**
+* Documentation standards
+* Technical writing

-  * technical writing concepts
+* Understanding of technical concepts
+* Example of writing style

+#### Part Two **mern-lgoin-app** is a currently work in progress building a basic functioning MERN based login authroization app.

- review of MERN App generation concepts.
+*  review of MERN App generation concepts.

-Very basic app that is mobile first, displaying:
+* Very basic app that is mobile first, displaying:
- * Initial sign up
+  - Initial Sign up
- * Login/Authorization
+  - Login/Authorization
- * Sign in with alternate ie. Google/ alternate Authorization
- * Delete
+  - Profile page
+  - Logout functionality
- * Update
+  - Update functionality
- * Log out

-Based on MERN Auth: Full-Stack MERN App Mastery by Dr. Sahand Ghavidel Web Developer

 Demonstrate grasp of software